1997808/gsmarena-crawler/README.md

 ### Step 3: Get the specs of each phone

 The third step is to get the specs of each phone from the url we got in the second step

+# Note

+At step 3, you should use a proxy to avoid being banned by gsmarena.com or divide into multiple batches (recommended each batch has less than 2000 phones) to run the crawler